-- (1) All outstanding options were fully vested as of December 31, 2015. - (2) 50% of the restricted stock units vest on October 12, 2017, and the remaining 50% vest on October 12, 2019.
-This grant is subject to accelerated vesting upon a change of control of the Company and in the event of termination of employment under certain circumstances following a change of control of the Company. - (3) The shares underlying this option vest in equal monthly installments over four years from July 3, 2012 through July 3, 2016.
-This grant is subject to accelerated vesting upon a change of control of the Company and in the event of termination of employment under certain circumstances following a change of control of the Company. - (4) 63% of the shares underlying this option vest in equal monthly installments over four years from October 4, 2013 through October 4, 2017 and 37% of the shares underlying this option vest in equal monthly installments over two years from December 15, 2014 through December 15, 2016. - (5) The shares underlying this option vest in equal monthly installments over four years from October 4, 2013 through October 4, 2017. - (6) The shares underlying this option vest in equal monthly installments over four years from January 5, 2015 through January 5, 2019. - (7) 25% of the shares underlying this option vest on July 13, 2016, while the remaining 75% of shares underlying this option vest in equal monthly installments from August 13, 2016 through July 13, 2019.
-This grant is subject to accelerated vesting upon a change of control of the Company and in the event of termination of employment under certain circumstances following a change of control of the Company. - (8) The shares underlying this option vest in equal monthly installments over four years from October 12, 2015 through October 12, 2019.
-This grant is subject to accelerated vesting upon a change of control of the Company and in the event of termination of employment under certain circumstances following a change of control of the Company. - (9) This amount reflects the closing market price of a share of our common stock of \$3.37 as of December 31, 2015, multiplied by the amount shown in the column "Stock Awards Number of shares or units of stock that have not vested."
+(5) The shares underlying this option vest in equal monthly installments over four years from January 5, 2015 through January 5, 2019.
+The options were issued pursuant to the 2013 Plan.

+(6) The shares underlying this option vest in equal monthly installments over four years from January 1, 2016 through January 1, 2020.
+The options were issued pursuant to the 2013 Plan.

+- (7) 1/3 of the shares underlying this option vest upon the Company's achievement of certain performance goals by December 31, 2017, September 30, 2018 and December 31, 2018.
+The options were issued pursuant to the 2013 Plan. - (8) The shares underlying this option vest in equal monthly installments over four years from February 8, 2016 through February 8, 2020.
+The options were issued pursuant to the 2013 Plan. - (9) 25% of the shares underlying this option vest on July 13, 2016, while the remaining 75% of shares underlying this option vest in equal monthly installments from August 13, 2016 through July 13, 2019.
+This grant is subject to accelerated vesting upon a change of control of the Company and in the event of termination of employment under certain circumstances following a change of control of the Company.
+The options were issued pursuant to the 2013 Plan. - (10) The shares underlying this option vest in equal monthly installments over four years from October 12, 2015 through October 12, 2019.
+This grant is subject to accelerated vesting upon a change of control of the Company and in the event of termination of employment under certain circumstances following a change of control of the Company.
+The options were issued pursuant to the 2013 Plan. - (11) This amount reflects the closing market price of a share of our common stock of \$2.51 as of December 30, 2016, multiplied by the amount shown in the column "Stock Awards Number of shares or units of stock that have not vested."